-Say hello to our new favorite meatballs recipe: homestyle Italian ricotta meatballs!
+Say hello to my favorite meatballs recipe: homestyle Ground Beef Meatballs with Ricotta!
 These are large (think baseballs, not golf balls) and are perfect as a hearty appetizer or a main meal.
 You can serve them the traditional way with pasta (who doesn’t love spaghetti and meatballs?!), but we really love them over creamy, cool ricotta cheese with marinara sauce, grated Parm, and black pepper on top.

 Ingredient Notes